 Use technical fabric wash.
 It's water based and doesn't leave residue that affect the fabric characteristics.

 For jackets: single wash cold, double rinse.

-For DS: single wash cold, double rinse.
-Manufacturer says proprietary coatings.
-DWR reapplication should be fine.
+For (DS): single wash cold, double rinse.
+Don’t reapply DWR, proprietary coatings.